IlanIwumbwe/Tetris-AI/README.md

 - Ideas for implementation from Greer Viau, who also used a genetic algorithm to build a Tetris agent: https://www.youtube.com/watch?v=1yXBNKubb2o&t=482s
 - The original paper on NEAT-Python: http://nn.cs.utexas.edu/downloads/papers/stanley.cec02.pdf
 - Using NEAT-Python for Sonic the Hedgehog: https://www.youtube.com/watch?v=pClGmU1JEsM&list=PLTWFMbPFsvz3CeozHfeuJIXWAJMkPtAdS
-- Explanation of wall kicks and the Super Rotation System: https://harddrop.com/wiki/SRS
+- Explanation of wall kicks and the Super Rotation System: https://harddrop.com/wiki/SR
+- Uses a local search algorithm to build a Tetris agent: https://github.com/saagar/ai-tetris/blob/master/paper/tetrais.pdf

 How to train:
 _____________________________________